Module swarm_nl::testing_guide

 §Layer communication testing

-• Node 1 is setup by calling the setup_node_1 function which uses a pre-configured cryptographic keypair and the setup_core_builder_1 function to configure a default node.
-This keeps its identity consistent across tests.
+function to configure a default node.
+This keeps its identity consistent across tests. -

 §Peer dialing tests